 Font Hall’s not short on entertainment, either.
 Pick from four Sky TVs to catch the match or binge on a box set, and record what you like on Sky Plus.
 Dive into our DVD collection, tap into the wifi, or play your tunes through the Sonos system.
 More traditionally, a book from the creaking bookshelves and a couch work very well.

 Head down to the games room for the full-size American pool table, dartboard and table tennis.
 Entertain the troops on the Steinway grand piano or electric piano.
-And snuggle up in the evening with cards or charades in front of the woodburning stove, open fires, or gas-burning fire stove.
+Chill out in the sauna and snuggle up in the evening with cards or charades in front of the woodburning stove, open fires, or gas-burning fire stove.

 The aroma from the huge ceramic hob and large Miele ovens is intoxicating, so it’s time to get the family round the 12-seat dining table.
 Need more?
 We can wheel out another ten-seater.
 To aid the Masterchef process, you’ve also got a steam oven and microwave.
 Or call up our chefs from Handmade Food.